If there is one subject few people discuss, passing gas just might be it. Don’t let your embarrassment keep you from staying healthy.

 (800) USC-CARE (800-872-2273)

-“Chronic daily bloating, especially if also accompanied by diarrhea or constipation, can be a sign of IBS or celiac disease,” according to Caroline Hwang, MD, assistant professor of clinical medicine in the division of gastroenterology at the Keck School of Medicine of USC.
+“Chronic daily bloating, especially if also accompanied by diarrhea or constipation, can be a sign of IBS or celiac disease,” according to Caroline Hwang, MD, a gastroenterologist at Keck Medicine of USC and assistant professor of clinical medicine at the Keck School of Medicine of USC.
 “IBS is a common disorder affecting up to one in four Americans, caused by altered gut motility, gut nerve transmission or microbiota imbalance.”

 Do you bloat and pass gas after eating foods with wheat, barley or rye?